We offer our Alumni a 20% fee discount on Master’s courses. Find out more about the alumni discounts we offer.

-The MSc Strength and Conditioning degree at the University of Northampton is designed for those with an interest in developing their knowledge and understanding of the key physiological, biomechanical and psychological aspects underpinning sport and exercise performance via the development of strength and conditioning.
-It is aimed at individuals with a prior knowledge of, or keen interest in, strength and conditioning, specifically graduates of or those working in clinical or applied sport, exercise or health environments.
+Our MSc in Strength and Conditioning allows you to develop your knowledge and understanding of the key physiological, biomechanical and psychological aspects underpinning sport and exercise performance via strength and conditioning.
+This course is aimed at individuals that have a prior knowledge of, or keen interest in, strength and conditioning, specifically graduates of, or those working in, clinical or applied sport, exercise or health environments.

-Our programme of study is practical based, stimulating, well-structured and research-informed covering a range of topic areas including musculoskeletal training and adaptation, advanced and applied training methods as well as assessment and management of injury.
-The practical elements of the degree make use of purpose-built strength and conditioning and physiology laboratories to develop the students’ knowledge and understanding of the key issues associated with strength and conditioning.
+Our course is practical based, stimulating, well-structured and research-informed covering a range of topic areas including musculoskeletal training and adaptation, advanced and applied training methods and the assessment and management of injury.
+The practical elements of the degree make use of purpose-built strength and conditioning and physiology laboratories to develop your knowledge and understanding of the key issues associated with strength and conditioning.

-The first trimester focuses on the musculoskeletal training and adaptations to specific types of strength and conditioning training, the assessment and management of associated injuries and the advanced training methods associated with this type of training.
-The second trimester allows students to develop their understanding of these specific training methods and apply them to a real life case study as part of the applied training methods module.
-They will also develop their knowledge and understanding in areas such as cardiovascular development and research methods.
+The first trimester of the course focuses on the musculoskeletal training and adaptations to specific types of strength and conditioning training, the assessment and management of injuries and the advanced training methods associated with this type of training.
+The second trimester allows you to develop your understanding of these specific training methods and apply them to a real life case study as part of the applied training methods module.
+You will also develop your knowledge and understanding in areas such as cardiovascular development and research methods.

-The modules are taught in structured programmes that are delivered within the classroom, sports hall and laboratories.
+Classes are delivered in a variety of means – lectures, seminars and practicals – and our aim is to provide opportunities for you to become actively involved in your learning.
 All sessions are supported by our online learning environment, NILE.
-Students can expect two hours of contact time each week for each module.
-Classes are delivered in a variety of means – lectures, seminars and practicals – and our aim is to provide opportunities for students to become actively involved in their learning.
-Personal tutorials, and meetings with a personal academic tutor are additional to the time spent in the class and would average another one hour per week.
-There are no additional costs for the course however, students will need sports clothes (trainers, shorts, tops) when participating in the practical sessions.
+You can expect three hours of contact time each week for each module.
+There are no additional costs for the course however, you will need sports clothes (trainers, shorts, tops) when participating in the practical sessions.

 - Core module Y